openappsec/openappsec/.github/ISSUE_TEMPLATE/nginx_version_support.md

 ---
 name: "Nginx Version Support Request"
-description: "Check if a specific Nginx version is supported"
+about: "Check if a specific Nginx version is supported"
 ---

 **Nginx & OS Version:**